Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

-If one targets for getting rid of the spurious eigenmodes and resolving $\sigma_c^{0}$ using the present numerical method, the following direction is suggestive to properly set up the numerical parameters.
-Assume $M$ is already at the practical maximum due to finite computing budget, and $N$ follows it.
-Starting from arbitrarily chosen $L$, \begin{enumerate} \item if the spurious eigenmodes exists, gradually decrease $L$ until they vanish in the high-resolution region $0 \le r < L$.
-This improves the spatial resolution to help spot the critical-layer singularity with less numerical error despite the discretisation. \item even if there is already no eigenvalue clouds around the imaginary axis, try to increase $L$ as long as they do not appear in the numerical spectra.
-This expands the high-resolution region, in which the singularity is expected to be well-resolved. \end{enumerate}
+If one aims to correct the under-resolved eigenmodes and obtain $\sigma_c^{0}$ using the present numerical method, the following steps are suggested to properly set up the numerical parameters.
+Assuming that $M$ is already at the practical maximum due to finite computing budget, and $N$ follows $M+2$: \begin{enumerate} \item Start with an arbitrarily chosen value of $L$ and gradually decrease it if under-resolved eigenmodes exist, until they vanish in the high-resolution region $0 \le r < L$.
+This step improves spatial resolution, helping to identify the critical-layer singularity with less numerical error despite the discretisation. \item If there are no eigenvalue clouds around the imaginary axis, increase $L$ as long as they do not appear in the numerical spectra.
+This step expands the high-resolution region where the critical-layer singularity can be accurately treated. \end{enumerate}